-Pitchers shall wear a protective face mask while pitching and must wear the mask consistent with the manufacturer's intended usage of their product.
-Pitchers are recommended to wear additional protective safety equipment, comprised of head gear (NOCSAE-approved), heart/chest protection and shin guards.
-Pitchers are not required to wear the recommended safety equipment.
+All players, including pitchers, are encouraged to wear the recommended additional protective safety equipment, comprised of head gear (NOCSAE approved), heart/chest protection and shin guards.
+Players are not required to wear the recommended safety equipment.

 SSUSA makes NO warranty as to the protective qualities of any mandated or recommended safety equipment when used in softball, which may have inherent risks as an impact sport.
 SSUSA does not make any specific claims as to any safety equipment's performance and will not accept any liability for personal injury.
 The mandated face mask is designed to prevent injuries to the player's face, but not all injuries can be prevented.
 Players can still suffer serious injury while wearing any type of face protection.